ZhishanYuan/ZhishanYuan.github.io/_pages/cv.md

 ======
 * The news centre in School of Future Technology at Huazhong University of Science and Technology   09/2023-09/2024

-  * As the leader of the department of new media operations, I took the responsibility of arranging the whole department and operating the wechat official account of future technology college at Hust.
+  * As the leader of the department of new media operations, I took the responsibility of arranging the whole department and operating the wechat official account of School of Future Technology at Hust.